YoloNomy/YoloNomy.github.io/docs/codes/codes.md

 # Newtonian mechanics

 - Newton laws and the reign of parabolas
-- the pendulum and harmonic oscillators
+- The pendulum and harmonic oscillators
-- a falling ant
+- A falling ant
 - [Kepler laws]({% link docs/codes/Meca/Kepler.md %})

 # Chaos